Red dress of Julia Roberts

 Julia Roberts wore a red dress in the 1990 romantic comedy film Pretty Woman.
-The ensemble was created by costume designer Marilyn Vance, and is worn during a "transformative" scene in the film where Roberts' character, Vivian Ward, accompanies her love interest to a night at the opera.
-The off-the-shoulder evening gown has been referred to as one of the most iconic dresses in film history.
+The ensemble was created by costume designer Marilyn Vance, and is worn during a "transformative" scene in the film where Roberts' character accompanies her love interest to a night at the opera.
+Thirty years after the film's release, Vogue Paris called the off-the-shoulder evening gown “iconic”, and said that it helped make the romantic comedy "legendary".

 Background and design

-Pretty Woman (1990) is a film depicting a sex worker who discovers high society while embarking on romance with a millionare.
-The production studio had instructed Vance, who designed the gown, to make the color black to prevent a possible clash with Roberts' red hair color.
-However, she retained her original idea of a red gown, with Roberts enduring multiple screen tests and Vance designing three creations before landing on the right shade to persuade director Garry Marshall.
+Pretty Woman (1990) is a film depicting a sex worker who discovers high society while embarking on romance with a millionaire.
+The ensemble is worn during a "transformative" scene in the film, in which Roberts' character, Vivian Ward, accompanies her love interest to a night at the opera.

+The production studio had instructed Vance to make the gown black to prevent clashing with Roberts' red hair.
+But Vance pursued her concept, designing three dresses of various shades and putting Roberts through multiple screen tests to persuade director Garry Marshall.
 Marshall was heavily involved with the fashion of the film and collaborated with Vance on the final look's design.

-The dress is a scarlet red sculptural column evening gown with a low back, off-the-shoulder detail, a plunging sweetheart neckline, and a draped tied around the hips.
-The ensemble was accessorized with a complimentary ruby diamond necklace and white opera gloves.
-It exhibited ruffled detailing and voluminous sleeves, in line with 90's fashion trends.
+The dress is a scarlet red sculptural column evening gown with a low back, off-the-shoulder detail, a plunging sweetheart neckline, and a drape tied around the hips.
+The ensemble was accessorized with a complementary ruby diamond necklace and white opera gloves.
+It exhibited ruffled detailing and voluminous sleeves, in line with 1990s fashion trends.

 In Pretty Woman, Roberts portrays Vivian Ward, a Hollywood Boulevard prostitute who entertains older businessman Edward Lewis (Richard Gere) and subsequently falls in love with him.
-Vance utilized her style portray to character's evolution in the film as her fashion becomes more polished and minimalist, inspired by Edward.
+Vance used her style to portray the character's evolution in the film as her fashion becomes more polished and minimalist, inspired by Edward.
 The dress was designed to be "diametrically opposite" to her revealing outfits at the beginning of the film.
-The gown is worn during a "pivotal transformation" sequence which presents [Vivian] as a "real lady" prior to an evening at the opera.
+The gown is worn during a "pivotal transformation" sequence which presents [Vivian] as a "real lady" before an evening at the opera.
 The scene where Roberts wears the gown has been referred to as cinematically significant and an "all-time movie moment", featuring improvisation intended by Gere for the film's gag reel.
 In the film, Edward surprises Vivian by snapping a necklace case on her fingers, with Roberts letting out a "yelping" and "iconic" laugh.
 Marshall later referred to it as "the trademark for the movie".